Ghost Problem, Spectrum Identities and Various Constraints on Brane-localized Gravity: Brane-localized gravity

 By using $m^2\to 2 q (2 q+3)$, $H_m'(0) \to 2 q P_{2 q+2}^2(0)$ and the normalization formula of $H_m(r)\to \text{sech}^2(r) P_{2 q+1}^2(-\tanh (r))$ in the small tension limit $\rho\to 0$, we obtain

 which yields

 where $q$ are large integers related to the mass (\ref{masslargesmallrho}).
 The above limits clearly show that the sums $\sum_{m} \frac{H^2_m(\rho) m^2}{c_m}$ and $\sum_{m} \frac{H^2_m(\rho)}{c_m}$ are convergent.
-Following the approach of sect.2.1, we perform numerical calculations for the first few modes and the good approximates (\ref{largemasslimit3},\ref{largemasslimit4}) for the following large-mass modes to derive the ghost mass.
+Following the approach of sect.2.1, we perform numerical calculations for the first few non-ghost modes and the good approximates (\ref{largemasslimit3},\ref{largemasslimit4}) for the following large-mass modes to derive the ghost mass.
 Take $d=4, \rho=\lambda=\a_1=0$ as an example, we have

-One can check that the above ghost mass does not belong to the mass spectrum fixed by BC (\ref{NBCsgravity2}).
+One can check that the above ghost mass belongs to the mass spectrum fixed by BC (\ref{NBCsgravity2}).
 See Table. \ref{sect3:spectrum for ghost} below.
-We also numerically check that $m_g^2$ lies outside the mass spectrum for finite $\rho$.
+We also numerically check that $m_g^2$ lies in the mass spectrum for finite $\rho$.
+For finite $\rho$, there is no approximate sum formula for the large-mass modes, and we just sum over the first dozens of modes.
+It also produces the ghost mass (\ref{sect3.2:gravityghost}) with good numerical accuracy.
+Finally, we numerically verify the spectrum identities (\ref{gravity: SI HD})

-To summarize, we have obtained the effective action of gravitons on the brane.
-We find a potential ghost from the brane-localized higher derivative gravity.
-However, Einstein equations and BCs rule out this possible ghost.
-To make all the KK modes ghost-free, we require $c_m>0 $ (\ref{orthogonal-gravity-cm}), which imposes non-trivial constraints on the parameters.
-We leave the discussions of such restrictions to sect.4 and sect.5.
+where the sum is over all modes.
+It is a strong support for our analytical proof of spectrum identities in Appendix B.2.

+To summarize, we derive the effective action of gravitons on the brane, which implies a ghost for non-zero HD parameter $\a_2$.
+We also obtain powerful spectrum identities (\ref{gravity: SI DGP},\ref{gravity: SI HD}) for gravitational KK modes on the brane, which yield the ghost-free condition (\ref{gravity: ghost-free condition}).
+Under the ghost-free condition (\ref{gravity: ghost-free condition}), we prove that the mass spectrum is real and positive $m^2>0$.
+The above conclusions are similar to those of the toy model in sect.
+2.